 Their books include a non-fiction tale of high adventure, a couple of travel books to out-of-the-way places, and a fast-paced crime thriller about money, fear and greed.

-It's an eclectic mix, but the books all have in common their proven ability to entertain - and two of them have won awards (January Magazine's 'best of non-fiction' and RebeccasReads 'best in history').
+It's an eclectic mix, but the books have a proven ability to entertain; and two of them have won awards (January Magazine's 'best of non-fiction' and RebeccasReads 'best in history').

 You can hear an interview with the authors on TravelTalkMedia, an online and national broadcast news and entertainment program.

 It tells of a journey the two authors took along a strange river in Venezuela called the Casiquiare.
 The Casiquiare is like no other river on the planet since it manages to unite two other river systems - the Orinoco and the Amazon - by apparently flowing up and over the watershed that divides them.
 This should not be possible.

 “Five out of five stars.
 An unforgettably vivid travelogue.” – Midwest Book Review.

 “It is creative non-fiction.
 It is literature, history, geography, adventure.
 And it is cracking good fun.” - January magazine, awarding the book its ‘best of 2009 non-fiction’.

 Along the River that Flows Uphill was published by Haus Publishing, London, as part of its Armchair Traveller literary travel series.
 It is available in hardback as well as a Kindle edition.

 As the authors quickly discovered, Spanish monasteries are excellent places in which to stay.
 They are seldom visited (so few tourists), yet they are ripe with art, history and culture (living museums).
 They are also home to a dying breed of monks and nuns (so last chance to see), and they are open to anyone who cares to stop by (you don't have to be religious, although it doesn't hurt if you are).